 Appreciating, protecting and improving urban nature sites

-Here is the first Bald Eagle seen in Bayonne NJ in over 50 years.
-Eagle populations have been increasing in NJ as the rivers become cleaner.
+The first Bald Eagle seen in Hudson County, NJ in over 50 years.
+Eagle populations are increasing in NJ as the rivers become cleaner.
 This is why we fight for cleaner rivers.
 Video taken on Feb.
 25, 2015 by Mike Ruscigno.